gravitational/teleport/docs/3.1/architecture.md

 * A Teleport Proxy becomes a single authentication endpoint for both SSH and Kubernetes.
-* Users authenticate against a Teleport proxy using `tsh login` command and retreive credentials for both SSH and Kubernetes API.
+* Users authenticate against a Teleport proxy using `tsh login` command and retrieve credentials for both SSH and Kubernetes API.
 * Users' RBAC roles are always synchronized between SSH and Kubernetes, making it easier to implement policies like _developers must not access production data_.